jordanofoster/ntu-obsidian-notes/ISYS20311 - Information Security/Lecture 10 - GDPR.md

 ##### A.1 Governance

 You have appropriate data protection and information security policies and processes in place.
-If required, you ensure that you maintain records of processing activities, and have appointeed a Data Protection Officer.
+If required, you ensure that you maintain records of processing activities, and have appointed a Data Protection Officer.

 ##### A.2 Risk management

 You take appropriate steps to identify, assess and understand security risks to personal data and the systems that process this data.
+You also make effective risk-based decisions based upon the following:

+- The state of the art \[of technology\]